jasmine/jasmine-gem/README.markdown

 ## Init A Project

-To initialize a project for Jasmine, it depends on your web framework
+To initialize a project for Jasmine

-For Rails2 support, use

-`script/generate jasmine`

-For Rails3 support, use

 `rails g jasmine:install`
 `rails g jasmine:examples`